 The Regulation entered into force on 9 June 2014, and is applicable from the date on which the Nagoya Protocol entered into force for the European Union, 12 October 2014.
 An exception is made for Articles 4 (Obligations of users), 7 (Monitoring user compliance), and 9 (Checks on user compliance), which became applicable one year after the Nagoya Protocol entered into force in the EU, on 12 October 2015.

 The Regulation applies directly to and in all Member States of the EU, and as such can apply to all institutes, companies and citizens who use genetic resources falling within the scope of the Regulation.
 Different considerations together determine whether this Regulation applies to you or not.
 It applies to genetic resources over which States exercise sovereign rights and to traditional knowledge associated with genetic resources.
 It also applies to genetic resources and traditional knowledge associated with genetic resources to which Access and Benefit-Sharing legislation or regulatory requirements of a Party to the Nagoya Protocol are applicable.
 And it applies when those resources or the knowledge associated with them are accessed after the entry into force of the Nagoya Protocol for the European Union (12 October, 2014).
-In other words: it applies to genetic resources used by EU-users accessed on or after 12 October 2014, that comes from a Party to the Nagoya Protocol that requires PIC or has other rules governing access to those materials.
+In other words: it applies to genetic resources used by EU-users accessed on or after 12 October 2014, that come from a Party to the Nagoya Protocol that requires PIC or has other rules governing access to those materials.
 The same applies to associated traditional knowledge.
 The Regulation does not apply to genetic resources falling under specialised international ABS instruments (the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) and the Pandemic Influenza Preparedness (PIP) Framework).
 See also the discussion of due diligence below.

 Due diligence can be defined as an investigation prior to signing a contract, or certain standards of care applying to an act.
 In the context of ABS, due diligence means that you did your very best to establish which Access and Benefit-Sharing conditions apply to the genetic resources you wish to access and that you have taken care to meet these conditions.